Debunking a UFO "Documentary":

 This movie is pretty scary, but it's all smoke and mirrors.
 The producers have a clear agenda, and their methodology is interesting in and of itself.
 The film emulates the style of the series In Search of..., by employing a narrator who sounds a lot like Leonard Nimoy and using bizarre background music that resembles the scores from the series.
 However, the film takes things in a more serious and even patriotic direction, placing high importance on military and government sources of information and attempting to convince the viewer by instilling fear rather than logic and reason.

-I will say one good thing though, Loose's piece "Spring Profile", which plays in the background during a motivational-speech style appeal-to-emotion shpliel near the end of the film, is undoubtedly far and away the most drastically underrated instrumental composition I've ever heard.
+I will say one good thing though, Loose's piece "Spring Profile", which plays in the background during a motivational-speech style appeal-to-emotion shpliel near the end of the film, is undoubtedly far and away the most egregiously underrated instrumental composition I've ever heard.
 EARGASM!

 Legal Stuff